andrew000/aiogram-scenes-chat-settings/README.md

 make up
 ```

-After deployment, consider use `/prepare` command to create prepare media files.
+After deployment, consider use `/prepare` command to prepare media files.
 Also, you can use deeplink in terminal.
 ___

 ### How to use